Jerushaaa/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that lists all files
+ copies all the HTML files from the current working directory